TanmoySG/wunder-identity-provider/README.md

 The wIP Architecture has several moving parts, but broadly can be consolidated for the end-user into two primary access/interaction points - registration and login.

+## Architecture and Design of wunder Identity Provider

 The Architectural and Design details are documented [here](./architecture/README.md).

 ## Usage

-wIP can be used locally in the following ways.
+wunder Identity Provider can be used locally in the following ways.

 ### Running wIP Locally